 - Residential rehabilitation: up to $2,500 per day

 - Hospital-based TBI rehabilitation: up to $8,000 per day

-A health insurance plan will usually cover a TBI victim’s initial treatment, but insurance coverage is usually limited for long-term treatment.
+A health insurance plan will usually cover a TBI victim’s initial treatment, but insurance coverage is usually limited to long-term treatment.
 Health insurance typically pays for inpatient rehabilitation for no more than six weeks.
 If you are a TBI victim, that is not going to be enough.

 WHAT ARE THE SYMPTOMS AND EFFECTS OF TBI?

 A variety of symptoms are associated with TBI, including nausea, dizziness, eating disorders, sleeping disorders, balance problems, and hearing difficulties.
 Severe TBI increases the victim’s risk of epilepsy, Parkinson’s disease, and Alzheimer’s disease.